Trusted WordPress tutorials, when you need them most.

 How to Preload Links in WordPress for Faster Loading Speeds

-Link preloading is a browser technology that will load links in the background before a site visitor clicks them, making your website seem faster.
+Link preloading is a browser feature that can make your website feel much faster.
+It loads links in the background before a visitor clicks them, creating a smoother browsing experience.

 How to preload links in WordPress for faster loading speeds (easy)